-A summary of offences under the Corporations Act that may be identified by liquidators or administrators:
+A summary of offences under the Corporations Act that may be identified by the administrator:

 180 Failure by company officers to exercise a reasonable degree of care and diligence in the exercise of their powers and the discharge of their duties.
 181 Failure to act in good faith.
 182 Making improper use of their position as an officer or employee, to gain, directly or indirectly, an advantage.
 183 Making improper use of information acquired by virtue of the officer's position.
 184 Reckless or intentional dishonesty in failing to exercise duties in good faith for a proper purpose.
 Use of position or information dishonestly to gain advantage or cause detriment.
 This can be a criminal offence.
 198G Performing or exercising a function or power as an officer while a company is under administration.
 206A Contravening a court order against taking part in the management of a corporation.
 206A, B Taking part in the management of corporation while being an insolvent, for example, while bankrupt.
 206A, B Acting as a director or promoter or taking part in the management of a company within five years after conviction or imprisonment for various offences.
 209(3) Dishonest failure to observe requirements on making loans to directors or related companies.
 254T Paying dividends except out of profits.
 286 Failure to keep proper accounting records.
 312 Obstruction of an auditor.
 314-7 Failure to comply with requirements for the preparation of financial statements.
 437D(5) Unauthorised dealing with company's property during administration.
-438B(4) / 453F 475(9)) / 497(4) / 530A - 530B Failure by directors to assist, deliver records and provide information.
-438C(5) / 477(3) / 530B Failure to assist, deliver up books and records and provide information.
+438B(4) Failure by directors to assist administrator, deliver records and provide information.
+438C(5) Failure to deliver up books and records to the administrator.
 588G Incurring liabilities while insolvent 588GAB Officer's duty to prevent creditor-defeating disposition 588GAC A person must not procure a company to make a creditor-defeating disposition 590 Failure to disclose property, concealed or removed property, concealed a debt due to the company, altered books of the company, fraudulently obtained credit on behalf of the company, material omission from Report as to Affairs or false representation to creditors.
 596AB Entering into an agreement or transaction to avoid employee entitlements.